lmorg/murex/docs/types/mxjson.md

 ```
 {
     "ExampleFunction": ({
-        out: "This is an example Murex function"
+        out "This is an example Murex function"
         if { =1==2 } then {
-            err: "The laws of the universe are broken"
+            err "The laws of the universe are broken"
         }
     })
 }